 CAUTION: The rotor must be rotated in order that the slip rings will be cleaned evenly.
 Cleaning the slip rings by hand without spinning the rotor may result in flat spots on the slip rings, causing brush noise.

-Slip rings which are rough or out of round should be trued in a lathe to .002 inch maximum indicator reading.
-Remove only enough material to make the rings smooth and round.
-Finish polish with crocus cloth and blow away all dust.
+Slip rings which are rough or out of round should be trued in a lathe to

-Figure 68-7--Installing a Diode
+Figure 68-7 Installing A Diode